Back to Blog

 Human collectors remain essential for:

-The optimal model uses voice AI for 80% of outbound volume (initial contacts, routine follow-ups, payment reminders) while routing complex situations to human collectors.
-This approach typically increases overall contact rates by 40-60% while reducing per-account collection costs by 50-70%.
+The optimal model uses voice AI for the bulk of outbound volume (initial contacts, routine follow-ups, payment reminders) while routing complex situations to human collectors.
+In Trillet's own modeling, this kind of split can lift overall contact rates by roughly 40-60% and cut per-account contact costs by 50-70%; these are illustrative first-party estimates, and actual results depend on portfolio quality, phone data accuracy, and how aggressively numbers are spam-labeled.

 What Integration Requirements Exist for Collection Clients?